 This will snap vertices to the nearest vertex of the shrunk target.
 It adds no extra options.

-This method doesn’t support the Snap Mode setting described below.
+This method doesn’t support the Snap Mode setting.

 This mode is similar to Nearest Surface Point, but produces a much smoother projection in return for being significantly slower.